 Internally to the DU, the pedestrian network (while not required) will primarily rely on the local roadway network.
-Pedestrian activity is anticipated to be concentrated on the many district and arterial streets.
-Pedestrian activity is also anticipated on the enhanced corridor routes between the neighborhoods, the Eastmark Great Park, and Ellsworth Road.
+Pedestrian activity is anticipated to be concentrated on the district and arterial streets.
 Sidewalks within the neighborhoods or uses along public streets will be a minimum of five (5) feet wide.
 Some pedestrian routes are anticipated to have little to no activity.
 In these areas, sidewalks may be provided on only one (1) side of the street with the approval of the City Traffic Engineer.
-If streets are private, sidewalks may be provided on only one (1) side of the street.
+Along private streets, sidewalks may be provided on only one (1) side of the street.
 Paved areas around pedestrian ramps and intersections should be minimized in favor of landscaped areas whenever possible.
-Internal streets will not typically be served by buses.